Megchella Got Cut Short, But It Was Still Coachella’s Most Joyful Performance

 AdvertisementADVERTISEMENT

-Seeing the 30-year-old rapper happy is a win for Black women.
-In the few years that Megan Thee Stallion’s star has ascended, the Houston Hottie’s (whose real name is Megan Pete) has experienced a bevy of trials and tribulations.
-In the midst of grieving her mother and grandmother, she faced a surplus of scrutiny — not enough support and protection — in the aftermath of Tory Lanez shooting her.
+Seeing the 29-year-old rapper happy is a win for Black women.
+In the few years that Megan Thee Stallion’s star has ascended, the Houston Hottie (whose real name is Megan Pete) has experienced a bevy of trials and tribulations.
+While grieving her mother and grandmother, she faced a surplus of scrutiny — not enough support and protection — in the aftermath of Tory Lanez shooting her.
 On top of that, she was in the midst of a lawsuit against her record label, 1501 Certified Entertainment, and going through an ugly best friend breakup.
 Experiencing all of that back-to-back would be heavy for anyone.

 “